Translated by Lester Somera

-5. Try Making Takoyaki
+5. Takoyaki - Try Making your Own

 At the Konamon Museum, with its eye-catching octopus signage, you can try out food samples and learn how to cook takoyaki.
 Saturdays and Sundays can get busy, so make a reservation for peace of mind.
 The first floor is a takoyaki shop.

 The shotengai shopping arcade extends for about 580 meters, running north-to-south across the Ebisubashi bridge.
 There are many fashion outlets, general stores, and cafes, and it is crowded with tourists and locals.
 You can always find what you’re looking for here!

 542-0085 Osaka, Osaka, Chuo, Shinsaibashisuji 2-2-22

 7. Kamigata Ukiyo-e Museum - Experience Traditional Culture

 Head to the Kamigata Ukiyo-e Museum for a cultural experience.
 You can see Edo-era ukiyo-e made in Osaka.
 At the time, many prints of kabuki actors were being made, and these are primarily what is displayed inside the museum.
 You can also try making ukiyo-e.
 For more information, check the homepage.